 When the pieces of an early childhood education come together well, they lay the foundation for a successful school career for the child.
 They will be able to enter their later school years confidently and ready to tackle the challenges that lie before them.
 They will have a passion for education, an inquisitive mind and a love of learning.
 Children will also have developed their emotional and social skills that they will carry for the rest of their lives.

-Here are just a few ways that our teachers demonstrate their expertise and the things that make OWIS unique.
+Here are just a few ways that our preschool teachers demonstrate their expertise and the things that make OWIS unique.

 Building a nurturing community around the child helps them become more integrated and confident within the school environment.
 They feel confident and happy.
-They know that there is always someone there to help them or to talk to and most of all, they enjoy their school experience.
+They know that there is always someone there to help them or to talk to and most of all, they enjoy their preschool experience.
 That is why OWIS’ early childhood teachers work to foster this community.

 The sudden introduction into an intensely socialising environment can be unsettling for a young child.
 Some students may never have had the experience of being in large groups or being away from their parents for longer than a few hours.
 Our young students need to be wisely shepherded through this transition stage with the minimum of disturbance, and with the pleasures of collaborative interaction maximised.
-They need to feel part of the community and realise how much fun school can be.
+They need to feel part of the community and realise how much fun preschool can be.
 At this early stage of their education creating a passion for learning alongside the confidence to work with others is essential, and our teachers are the perfect support system for this.
 At the same time, parents need to be assured that their own child is benefitting from the one-to-one attention.
 We ensure that children get to spend 1:1 time with teachers and teaching assistants every day, to check-in, practise their literacy and numeracy skills or spend time playing and learning together.

-Our teachers continually and proactively communicate with parents and offer updates about the child’s individual learning journey every week.
+Our kindergarten teachers continually and proactively communicate with parents and offer updates about the child’s individual learning journey every week.
 Parents are informed as to where their child’s strengths lie, as well as what the teachers are engaged in, to help enhance their learning processes.
 They can then make a plan to help the child with any areas they are finding difficult, to ensure there is constant progression.
 The child feels supported in their activities and studies, both at home and at school.

-The teachers also work collaboratively with their colleagues within the school.
+The teachers also work collaboratively with their colleagues within the preschool.
 They understand the importance of working in consultation with other primary school teachers and team leaders so that the children are prepared as they progress through their school career.
 They are able to ask for advice from colleagues who may have strengths in different areas or who may have a focus on a specialist subject.
 They can also prepare the teacher who will be taking on their students by giving them information and advice about each child’s specific needs.
 This structured awareness helps to provide a smooth transition for the children as they advance in grade-level and ability.
 The community approach builds a safe, consistent learning environment for the child.